Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Application to a hematopoietic cell transplantation study

-Figure \ref{fig:cif1} shows the estimated CIFs of death associated with Haplo-HCT, MUD-HCT, and in the counterfactual worlds in solid lines.
-For the interventional approach, we display the counterfactual CIFs under Haplo-HCT and MUD-HCT in dashed lines.
-The counterfactual CIFs are very close to the potential CIFs, although not exactly the same.
+The upper row of Figure \ref{fig:cif1} shows the estimated CIFs of death associated with Haplo-HCT $\hat{F}(t;0)$, MUD-HCT $\hat{F}(t;1)$, and in the hypothetical world $\hat{F}(t;0,1)$ in solid lines.
+For the interventional effects approach, note that the counterfactual CIF $F(t;z,z)$ is not identical to the potential CIF $F(t;z)$.
+We display the estimated counterfactual CIFs $\hat{F}(t;0,0)$ and $\hat{F}(t;1,1)$ in dashed lines.
+The estimated counterfactual CIFs are very close to the estimated potential CIFs, although not identical.
+We notice that the hazard of GVHD is much lower in the MUD-HCT group than in the Haplo-HCT group.
+Since GVHD is the main cause of death, MUD-HCT leads to lower mortality.
 Figure \ref{fig:cif1} also shows the estimated direct and indirect effects.
-The two estimators show similar patterns in this study.
 The direct effect is significantly negative, whereas the indirect effect is close to zero.
-We find that the hazard of GVHD is much lower under MUD-HCT.
-Since GVHD is the main cause of death, MUD-HCT leads to lower mortality, i.e., a negative direct effect.

-The counterfactual CIF of death under the conditional draw is slightly higher than that under the marginal draw.
-In fact, the conditional version draws the relapse process under a lower level of acute GVHD in the counterfactual world.
-Due to the weak graft-versus-leukemia effect \citep{kolb2008graft}, the lower risk of GVHD is associated with a higher risk of relapse, and hence higher relapse-related mortality.